 The minimum lease payments in 2015/16 include only payments for the lease of recycling vehicles and other plant and exclude payments for other elements in the arrangement (e.g. cost for services).
-During 2016/17 the fleet of recycling vehicles exceeded 7 years of age and and this point the criteria to carry the assets as operating leases under IRRIC 4 was no longer met.

 Storage

 The Council had a short term lease arrangement for a storage unit at Bath Street, Market Harborough which ceased on 29 September 2016.